EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - [ALARM tickets](../features/alarm-tickets)
 - [TEAM tickets](../features/team-tickets)

+## Tickets overview

+After the login, you land to the dashboard page as explained above.
+If you click on "Overviews" in the menu on the left you will have an overview of the tickets created in the helpdesk.
+Several views are available: in each view you can further filter the list of tickets by GROUP, STATUS, and PRIORITY; besides, depending on the roles you own, in the displayed lists you will see only the tickets you are allowed to access.

+- "My Tickets": here you have the list of tickets that you created.
+- "My Subscribed Tickets": the list of tickets you subscribed to.
+- "My Assigned Tickets Open": the list of tickets specifically assigned to you in any of the open statuses.
+- "My Assigned Tickets All": the list of tickets specifically assigned to you in any status.
+- "Tickets Open": all the tickets in any open status
+- "Tickets All": all the tickets, also the ones that were closed.

 ## Browsing your own tickets

 After authenticating themselves the user has access to the GGUS homepage.
 On